 An evaluation of any intervention would not be complete without examining the risks, and there are some downsides to consuming dates.

 The first drawback is that dates are high in sugar.
 They contain around 60-65% sugar.
-So if you are eating 75 grams of dates per day, you are looking at consuming an additional 45-50 grams of sugar per day.
+If you are eating 75 grams of dates per day, you are consuming an additional 45-50 grams of sugar.
 This could be an issue if you have gestational diabetes and need to be mindful of your glucose levels.
-Even if you do not have gestational diabetes, that is a lot of sugar to be eating every day for weeks.
+Even without gestational diabetes, that is a lot of sugar to be eating every day for weeks.
 If you have any questions or concerns about your blood sugar and eating dates, please bring them up with your doctor or midwife.

 Another downside is that dates can be expensive, depending on their availability in your area and whether they are in season.
 There are some tips when shopping for dates later in this article.

-Lastly, the only other downside I could come up with is any inconvenience in eating them.
+Lastly, the only other downside is any inconvenience in eating them.
 If you like dates, this shouldn’t be too bad.
-Eating them every day for weeks might make you sick of them after a while.
+Eating them every day for weeks might make you sick of them.
 You could always throw them in a smoothie or check out some recipes online to mix it up.

-Overall, the downside to this intervention is minimal, especially when considering the potential benefits.
+Overall, the downside of this intervention is minimal, especially given its potential benefits.

 How Many Dates to Eat and for How Long?